Table of Contents

 Zhihao Jia, Sean Treichler, Galen Shipman, Michael Bauer, Noah Watkins, Carlos Maltzahn, Patrick McCormick and Alex Aiken

-To appear in the International Conference on High Performance Computing, Data, and Analytics (HiPC 2017)
+In the International Conference on High Performance Computing, Data, and Analytics (HiPC 2017)

 Abstract: Accessing external resources (e.g., loading input data, checkpointing snapshots, and out-of-core processing) can have a significant impact on the performance of applications.
 However, no existing programming systems for high-performance computing directly manage and optimize external accesses.
 As a result, users must explicitly manage external accesses alongside their computation at the application level, which can result in both correctness and performance issues.